aonghena/CoinBot/README.md

 https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID_GOES_HERE&scope=bot&permissions=0<br>
 <br>
 <br>
-If you can't get the steps above to work, there are tons of examples online that probably do a better job at explanning the set up'
+If you can't get generate the token, there are tons of examples online that probably do a better job at explanning how to do it.
 <br>